astravant/digital-garden-jekyll/_notes/daily-notes.md

 # November 30, 2020

-- In the beginning, great technologies are complicated and attractive to a small group of people, typically the 'rebels' of society - or people interested in freedom of speech pr freedom in general
+- In the beginning, great technologies are complicated and attractive to a small group of people, typically the 'rebels' of society - or people interested in freedom of speech or freedom in general
 	- think personal computers or the internet
 	- what is this now? blockchain, crypto, ideas of decentralization
 	- this started in the 1990s